rgies/gui-bundle/README.md

 ## Installation ##

-1. Add the following code to your ```composer.json``` file:
+1.Add the following code to your ```composer.json``` file:

     "require": {
         ..
         "rgies/rad-bundle": "dev-master"
     },

-2. And then run the Composer update command:
+2.And then run the Composer update command:

     $ php composer.phar update rgies/rad-bundle

-3. Then register the bundle in the `AppKernel.php` file:
+3.Then register the bundle in the `AppKernel.php` file:

     public function registerBundles()
     {